| |

 Once you have finished the length of the scarf, you will start to weave yarn through the knitted fabric to create the tartan effect.

-I have used a full weaving technique across the entire scarf to create a plaid/tartan effect that completely transforms the fabric.
+I have used a full weaving technique across the scarf to create a plaid/tartan effect that completely transforms the fabric.

 Weaving